epsil/gll/README.md

                     [failure (b str)]))))))
 ```

 The first use of `memo` memoizes the parser combinator, so that the same parser instance is returned for the same arguments.
-This is prudent because the combinator may be called several times at runtime due to delayed evaluation.
+This is necessary because the combinator may be called several times at runtime due to delayed evaluation (see below).
 The other use of `memo` memoizes the parser returned by the combinator, preventing re-parsing.
 We can memoize all the combinators in this way.

 There is a final wrinkle to sort out.
 Because of the way Racket evaluates function arguments, it is currently troublesome to define self-referential grammars: